trap-representation/Zero-out-the-bits/docs/you_have_been_lied_to.md

 fprintf(stdout,"%p",(void *)y);
 ```

-Yes, the conversion to a pointer to `void` is important, because the `p` conversion specifier expects a pointer to `void`.
-For any other type of argument (footnote 48 allows pointers to `void` and `char` types to be interchangeable as arguments to functions, return values functions, and members of union), the behavior would simply be undefined.
+Yes, the conversion to pointer to `void` is important, because the `p` conversion specifier expects a pointer to `void`.
+For any other type of argument (footnote 48 allows pointers to `void` and `char` types to be interchangeable as arguments to functions, return values from functions, and members of union), the behavior would simply be undefined.

 ---